 What Does it Mean When Babies Laugh?

 “The first few smiles are normally caused by an involuntary reflex,” says Carolyn, a registered nurse and Parenting Consultant at Teach Work Mom.
-During the REM phase of sleep, your baby may smiles, jerk, laugh or cry.
-These reactions at this early stage is not an emotional response, but natural way of practicing expressive skills.
+During the REM phase of sleep, your baby may smile, jerk, laugh, or cry.
+Laughing or smiling at this early stage is not an emotional response, but a natural way of practicing expressive skills.
 The baby will not begin to smile or giggle with intention until around the second month.
 “Smiling and laughing shows that your baby’s brain and vision has matured to the point that they can recognize your face and display emotions voluntarily.”

 Should Parents be Concerned About Their Child’s Development?